-Tsukiji Fish Market: Best Food Walking Tour in Tokyo
+Tsukiji Fish Market Tour: Best Food Walking Tour in Tokyo

-In Tokyo, the top destination for foodies is Tsukiji Fish Market whose inner market has been relocated to Toyosu in 2018, yet it’s still the best place to explore the deep Japanese food culture and try authentic and high quality Japanese food.
-Several food tours are held at Tsukiji area, and it’s highly recommended to join one since you can learn about the neighbourhood in-depth, discover hidden spots and try authentic local food.
+In Tokyo, the top destination for foodies has been Tsukiji Fish Market whose inner market was relocated to Toyosu in 2018, yet it’s still one of the best place to explore the deep Japanese food culture and to try authentic and high quality Japanese food.
+Several food tours are held at Tsukiji area, and it’s highly recommended to join one since you can learn about the neighbourhood in-depth, discover hidden spots and try local food.

 – Meeting at Tsukiji Honganji